objque/gohan/README.md

 - Covered with tests that easy to write
 - Linted by [mgechev/revive](https://github.com/mgechev/revive) and [golangci/golangci-lint](https://github.com/golangci/golangci-lint)

+## config

+- Ability to override default settings from the config file.
+By default conf may be in yaml

 ## logging

 - App will be run only in container, so we'll never use log-files